AnushaChattoHeidelberg/PredictFinancialMarketsByAnalyzingSpeechByCentralBanksAnalyzing/README.md

 ix.
 Check for the numbers in the dataset as the bank statements can contain many numerical data as well, and check how the numbers are represented in the embeddings.
 x.
 Again, check for the OOV and remove the words since those have obviously been down-sampled when training the embeddings. xi.
 If there is an increase in the vocab coverage and data coverage is more than 80% and 90% respectively, then we can go ahead with BERT transform.

-3.	visual representation:
+18.	visual representation
-once we have the text data and are done with the analysis then we can proceed with which part of our analysis can be represented visually

-4. Model training + getting the result: Model Training:
+19. Model training + getting the result: Model Training:
 i.
 Split entire test data into 80-20 test-train sets ii.
 Training with XG BOOST and LSTM machine learning algorithms iii.
 Comparison of ML algo accuracies iv.
 Representation of the results

-5. Fine-tune the model that has got a better accuracy and check the results
+20. Fine-tune the model that has got a better accuracy and check the results
-6. Creating a Full stack application for the model

 --------------------------------------------------------------------------------------------------------------------------------------------------

 # Notes for Repo contributers

-# repository overview - as of december 12/12/2022
-1. Training and test data are in the data folder
-2. Models folder is for storing trained models
-3. The plots folder is for any plots you may want to save as .png or any other format
-4. src/snippets is for independent code files: or files that can run on their own or were created as external .pynb files and then added into the repo this code is meant to be eventually integrated into the main.py file
-5. The main.py file is for compilation of the snippets and other external file. ideally this should have minimal algorims in it and mostly imports.
 # guidelines
 1. Please PULL before you push before every editing session, to avoid merge conflits while pushing.
 2. Please avoid non specific commits such as  "small changes" , "bug fix (with no description of which bug)".